wgobrien/metagnn/README.md

 To work with the package from the command line, several commands are available or are works in progress.
 Training can be performed with `metagnn build`, with options to pick up trainig on a model by passing a `run_id`.

-Future commands `metagnn --run_id` will perform classification using the specified model.
+Future commands `metagnn --run_id` will perform classification using FAISS(Facebook AI Similarity Search).
 Additional functions are under development.

 ## Data